 DNA – Deoxyribonucleic acid is a molecule which carries the genetic instructions or the hereditary materials which are used in the growth and development of all living organisms including the virus.

 DNA is found in all living organisms and is mainly responsible for the inheritance of the human beings.
-The cells of the human body possess same DNA which is located in the nucleus of cells hence it is described as nuclear DNA and the DNA present in the mitochondria of the cell is termed as mitochondrial DNA which is inherited from the mother to the child.
+The cells of the human body possess same DNA which is located in the nucleus of cells.
+Hence, it is described as nuclear DNA.
+The DNA present in the mitochondria of the cell is termed as mitochondrial DNA which is inherited from the mother to the child.
 In humans, there are approximately 16,000 base pairs of mitochondrial DNA.

 DNA was first recognized and identified by the Swiss biologist named Johannes Friedrich Miescher in the year 1869.
-The double helix structure of a DNA molecule was later discovered through the experimental data by James Watson and Francis Crick.
-Finally, it was proved that the DNA is responsible for storing the genetic information of a human being.
+The DNA double helix structure of a DNA molecule was later discovered through the experimental data by James Watson and Francis Crick.
+Finally, it was proved that it is responsible for storing the DNA genetic information of a human being.

 DNA molecule consists of 4 nitrogen bases namely adenine (A), thymine (T), cytosine (C) and Guanine (G) which completely forms the structure of a nucleotide.
 The A and G from a pair of purines and the C and T from pyrimidines.
 Both purines and pyrimidines differ as they have the carbon rings either single or double.